Gawęda szlachecka

 Pamiątki Soplicy (The Memoirs of Soplica).
-Due to the association with Sarmatism the style was also known as "pogadanka kontuszowa" ("kontusz tale"), with kontush being a distinctive Sarmatian-style garment of Polish nobility.
+Due to the association with Sarmatism the style was also known as "pogadanka kontuszowa" ("kontusz tale"), with kontusz being a distinctive Sarmatian-style garment of Polish nobility.

 Influence of the Memoirs of Soplica

 Czesław Miłosz wrote about Rzewuski and The Memoirs of Soplica as follows:

 A picturesque personality, he worshiped Old Poland in its most Sarmatian, obscurantist aspects and showed nothing but contempt for all the trends stemming from the Enlightenment <...> His first book, The Memoirs of Mr. Seweryn Soplica, was published in 1839 in Paris, and though it was called a novel, it is in fact a gawęda.
 Episodic anecdotes taken from the life of the 18th-century are related in humorous essays connected by the personality and colorful speech of the narrator. <...> The work hypnotized its readers with the vividness of its style and was admired by Mickiewicz.